zzz6519003/substrate-how-to-guides/how-to-substrate/docs/01-basics/basic-pallet-integration.md

 ### 2. Include it in your runtime

-First, configure its runtime implementation:
+Now, configure its runtime implementation.
+Our pallet only has `Event` and `Call` types exposed to the runtime:

 ```rust
 // Configure your pallet.